Matt Chapman: Draft and minor leagues

-Oakland Athletics
+Oakland Athletics (2017–2021)

-The Athletics promoted Chapman to the major league on June 15, 2017, to make his major league debut that night.
+The Athletics promoted Chapman to the major leagues on June 15, 2017, to make his MLB debut that night.
 On June 16, Chapman had his first major league hit and collected three RBIs (including the go-ahead run) against the New York Yankees.
 On September 6, Chapman was thrown out of a game by umpire Mike Everitt for arguing with Los Angeles Angels catcher Juan Graterol.
 Chapman took exception to Graterol staring at the Oakland batters, and Graterol felt that the Athletics were trying to steal signs.
 He spent the remainder of the season with Oakland after his June 15 call-up, batting .234 with 14 home runs and 40 RBIs in 84 games.

 Chapman was placed on the disabled list on June 16, 2018, with a bruised right thumb and activated on July 3.
 Chapman finished his 2018 campaign batting .278 with 24 home runs and 68 RBIs, offering solid baserunning and excellent defense as well.
 He underwent ulnar sided sesamoid bone excision surgery on the thumb on October 16 in Los Angeles.
 On October 29, Chapman received a Fielding Bible Award.
 On November 4, Chapman received a Rawlings Gold Glove Award as well as winning the Rawlings Platinum Glove Award with his former high school teammate Nolan Arenado.
 He also won the fan vote for the Platinum Glove Award.
 On December 14, 2018, Chapman underwent left shoulder surgery.

-In 2019, Chapman excelled offensively, hitting 36 home runs with 91 RBI despite hitting .249/.342/.506 in 156 games as he struck out 147 times in 583 at bats.
+In 2019, Chapman excelled offensively, hitting 36 home runs with 91 RBI and .249/.342/.506 slash line in 156 games.
+He also struck out 147 times in 583 at bats.

+In 2020, Chapman batted .232/.276/.535 with 10 home runs and 25 RBIs, striking out 54 times in 142 at bats.
+He last played on September 6 due to hip tendonitis.
 On September 12, 2020, Chapman decided to opt out for the remainder of the season due to hip tendonitis that would require surgery.

-In 2020, Chapman batted .232/.276/.535 with 10 home runs and 25 RBIs as he struck out 54 times in 142 at bats.
-He last played on September 6 due to hip tendonitis.
 He underwent labrum surgery that month, ending his season.

 In 2021, Chapman batted .210/.314/.403 with 27 home runs and 72 RBIs in 151 games.
 He became the first Athletic to ever strike out 200 times in a season and had the lowest line drive percentage of any major leaguer, at 14.6%.
 He also took more pitches per plate appearance than any other MLB batter, at 4.29.
 He received his third career Gold Glove Award.